Caring for your Ficus Regina

 There are so many Ficus varieties to choose from, but we are sure if you follow our simple tips and tricks your Ficus Regina plant will bring you endless joy.
 No matter what questions or challenges you may have with your indoor plants the Plaza Hollandi team is here to help.
 For more information, you can always get in touch with our Garden center team via contact (+974) 5521 8619 or email [email protected]

-For more information on how to care for your other indoor plants take a look at our blog.
+For more information on how to care for your other indoor plants take a look at our blog, flower trends 2023, plants life cycle and the meaning of roses.